-Another way to automatically download content to your Plex Media server is, using RSS directly with a torrent client such as ruTorrent.
+Another way to automatically download content to your Plex Media server is using RSS directly via a torrent client such as ruTorrent.
 This client is the only one that can handle RSS feeds via the WebGUI.
-You can manually download torrents from RSS feeds or set up the client to automatically download media.
+You can manually download torrents from RSS feeds or set up the client to automatically download them.

 How to set up auto-downloaders?

-- Add the RSS feed to the ruTorrent.
-Feeds vary with sites, you will need to find the right RSS feed online.
-The feed will usually have a direct download link.
+- Add the RSS feed in ruTorrent.
+Feeds vary according to source, so you will need to find the right RSS feed online.
+These feeds will usually have a direct download link.

 - Log into your ruTorrent client and click on the “RSS Downloader” icon as shown below.

-- In the next window, input the “RSS Feed URL” and a custom alias name.
-A new feed will appear in the bottom left corner of the interface.
+- Now input the “RSS Feed URL” and a custom alias name.
+A new feed should appear in the bottom left corner of the interface below “All Feeds”.

 - You can also install the Autodl-irssi plugin for ruTorrent.
-This plugin allows automatic torrent loads, torrent monitoring, listen to IRC announce channels, define advanced downloading filters, and more.
+This plugin allows automatic torrent loads, torrent monitoring, listening to IRC announce channels, defining advanced downloading filters, and more.

-- Another cool feature of autodl-irssi with tuTorrent is that you can listen to IRC channels from popular trackers, so you can automatically download media that you like.
+- Another cool feature of autodl-irssi with ruTorrent is that you can listen to IRC channels from popular trackers, so you can automatically download the media that you like.

 Resilio, previously known as BTSync, is a peer-to-peer file synchronization solution for Windows, MacOS, Linux, BSD, Android, iOS, Windows Phone, and Amazon Kindle.
 It will help you keep all your files in your server synchronized with your local machine.
 With a tool such as Resilio, you don’t need to download files from your Seedbox via FTP.

 It works similar to Google Drive and Dropbox but the difference is that you don’t need to input your email information, only create an identity.